 EDGEWOOD ROAD TRAIL NW CONSTRUCTION

 A new multi-use pathway will finish up this summer on the east side of Edgewood Road NW.
 When complete, a trail connection will exist between O Avenue NW and Ellis Rd, tying into the existing Ellis Park Trail.
 The 10’ wide trail will also incorporate sidewalk and ADA improvements for trail access.

-- 2018 will begin on the paving as well as new traffic signals at the O Ave and Ellis Rd intersection.
+- 2018: Paving, seeding; new traffic signals at the O Ave and Ellis Rd intersection

 Rate our service by completing this Customer Satisfaction Survey.